ankraft/ACME-oneM2M-CSE-mkdocs/docs/setup/Installation.md

 		cd ACME-oneM2M-CSE
 		```

-	1. It is recommend to install the required packages by running the following command:
+	1. It is recommended to install the required packages by running the following command:

 		```bash title="Installing Required Packages"
 		python3 -m pip install -r requirements.txt